apostrophecms/docs/docs/reference/module-overview.md

 #### `group`

 An object of field groups.
-Groupings are used by editing interface.
+Groupings are used by the editing interface.
 Note that `group` _does not apply to widget modules_.

 Groups are added as an object with their name as the object key and the following properties:
 - `label`: The visible label (a string) for the group
 - `fields`: An array of field names to include in the group

-The `@apostrophecms/doc-type` module arranges the default fields in a `basics` group.
-You can override the `basics` group, but those default fields will become ungrouped unless you arrange them again.
+The `@apostrophecms/doc-type` module arranges the default fields in two groups: `basics` and `utility`.
+You can override these groups, but those default fields will become ungrouped unless you arrange them again.
 Any fields not added to a group will be placed in an "Ungrouped" section in the editing interface.

 ```javascript
 // modules/article/index.js